Llamacha/IWSLT2024_Quechua_data/README.md

 ```

-## Additional Parallel Text data
+## Additional Parallel Machine Translation Text data for the `constrained` task

-As part of the constrained task, we allow parallel text from previous work.
+As part of the constrained task, we allow the use of Machine Transaltion parallel text from previous work.
 Participants are also not required to use this data.

 The data is found in this repository and called: "additional_mt_text".